 - 1 tsp vanilla extract

 - Preheat oven to 350.
-Spray 8x2 or 9x2 inch pan with vegetable pan spray.
+Spray an 8x2 or 9x2-inch pan with vegetable cooking spray.

-- In small bowl, combine flour, baking powder, and salt.
-In large bowl, beat peanut butter, butter and sugars with electric mixer until light and fluffy.1 cup all-purpose flour, 1 tsp baking powder, 1/4 tsp salt, 1/2 cup creamy peanut butter, 6 tablespoons unsalted butter, 2/3 cup granulated sugar, 1/2 cup firmly packed brown sugar
+- In a small bowl, combine the flour, baking powder, and salt.
+In a large bowl, beat together the peanut butter, butter, and sugars with an electric mixer until light and fluffy.1 cup all-purpose flour, 1 tsp baking powder, 1/4 tsp salt, 1/2 cup creamy peanut butter, 6 tablespoons unsalted butter, 2/3 cup granulated sugar, 1/2 cup firmly packed brown sugar

 - 7 tablespoons milk